 Organigram Holdings Inc., through its subsidiaries, produces and sells cannabis and cannabis-derived products in Canada.
 It offers cannabis flowers, extracts, edibles and oils, beverages, and other cannabis products for adult recreational market under the Edison Reserve, Edison Cannabis Co., ANKR Organics, and Trailblazer brands; and medical cannabis products, including strains, cannabis oils, extracts, edibles, beverages, and vaporizers for the medical market.
 The company also engages in the wholesale shipping of cannabis plant cuttings, dried flowers, blends, pre-rolls, and cannabis derivative based products to retailers and wholesalers for adult-use recreational cannabis.
 It sells its products through online, as well as telephone channels.
 Organigram Holdings Inc. was founded in 2013 and is headquartered in Moncton, Canada.

-TerrAscend Corp. cultivates, processes, and sells medical and adult use cannabis in Canada, the United States, and Europe.
-The company provides physician consultations, patient education, and support programs.
-It also produces and distributes hemp-derived wellness products to retail locations; and manufactures cannabis infused artisan edibles, as well as operates retail dispensaries in California and Pennsylvania.
+TerrAscend Corp. cultivates, processes, and sells medical and adult use cannabis in Canada and the United States.
+It produces and distributes hemp-derived wellness products to retail locations; and manufactures cannabis infused artisan edibles.
+The company also operates three retail dispensaries under the Apothecarium brand name in California and Pennsylvania.
 The company was incorporated in 2017 and is based in Mississauga, Canada.

 Dividend yield: 0%

 Tilray, Inc. engages in the research, cultivation, processing, and distribution of medical cannabis.
-The company offers its products to patients, physicians, pharmacies, governments, and hospitals; and for researchers for commercial purposes, as well as compassionate access and clinical research applications.
-It operates in Argentina, Australia, Canada, Chile, Croatia, Cyprus, the Czech Republic, Germany, Israel, Ireland, New Zealand, South Africa, Switzerland, the United States, and the United Kingdom.
+The company offers its products to patients, physicians, clinics, pharmacies, governments, and hospitals; and for researchers for commercial purposes, as well as compassionate access and clinical research applications.
+It operates in Argentina, Australia, Canada, Chile, Croatia, Cyprus, Germany, Israel, New Zealand, Portugal, Spain, Africa, Switzerland, the United States, Malta, and the United Kingdom.
 The company was incorporated in 2018 and is headquartered in Nanaimo, Canada.

 Trulieve Cannabis Corp., together with its subsidiaries, operates as a medical cannabis company.
-The company cultivates and produces products in-house and distributes its products to Trulieve branded stores (dispensaries) in Florida, California, Massachusetts, and Connecticut, as well as directly to patients through home delivery.
-It produces approximately 155 stock keeping units, including smokable flower, flower pods for vaporizing, concentrates, topicals, capsules, tinctures, and vape cartridges.
-As of October 14, 2020, the company operated through 64 dispensaries in the United States, which included 62 dispensaries in Florida.
-Trulieve Cannabis Corp. is headquartered in Quincy, Florida.
+The company cultivates and produces products in-house and distributes its products to Trulieve branded stores (dispensaries) in Florida, California, Massachusetts, Connecticut, Pennsylvania, and West Virginia, as well as directly to patients through home delivery.
+It produces approximately 550 stock keeping units, including flower, edibles, vaporizer cartridges, concentrates, topicals, capsules, tinctures, dissolvable powders, and nasal sprays.
+As of April 07, 2021, the company operated through 84 dispensaries in the United States.
+The company is headquartered in Quincy, Florida.

 Dividend yield: 0%